I-1-2-57.Evaluating Fee Petitions

 D. Concurrent Titles II and XVI Cases

-Pursuant to Social Security Ruling SSR 83-27 (C.E.
-1983, p.
-77), SSA determines a reasonable fee for the services provided in connection with both the titles II and XVI programs when all the circumstances below apply.
+Pursuant to Social Security Ruling 83-27, SSA determines a reasonable fee for the services provided in connection with both the Titles II and XVI programs when all the circumstances below apply:

-• The concurrent titles II and XVI claims, or post-entitlement or post-eligibility actions, involved a common substantive issue (e.g., disability).
+• The concurrent Titles II and XVI claims, or post-entitlement or post-eligibility (PE) actions, involved a common substantive issue (e.g., disability).

-• Although some services may have been unique to the title II or XVI claim or post-entitlement action, most of the representative's services focused on resolving the common issue.
+• Although some services may have been unique to the Title II or XVI claim or PE action, most of the representative's services focused on resolving the common issue.
 The representative did not perform two sets of services different in most respects.

-• The services the representative provided led to favorable determinations or decisions in both cases.
+• The services the representative provided led to favorable determinations or decisions in both claims.

-If the representative is eligible for direct fee payment, under SSR 83-27 SSA will certify the fee amount for direct payment from title II past-due benefits withheld unless a portion of the fee amount is attributable to services provided exclusively in connection with the title XVI program.
+If the representative is eligible for direct fee payment, including cases where the representative validly assigned direct payment of their fee to an entity as described in Program Operations Manual System GN 03920.021, SSA will certify the fee amount for direct payment from Title II past-due benefits withheld unless a portion of the fee amount is attributable to services provided exclusively in connection with the Title XVI program.

-If all the criteria and factors are met and SSA is withholding for possible direct payment of a representative's fee, decide whether any services were so unique to the supplemental security income program that you must designate a portion of the fee amount as attributable to title XVI exclusively.
+If all the criteria and factors are met and SSA is withholding for possible direct payment of an authorized fee, decide whether any services were so unique to the supplemental security income program that you must designate a portion of the fee amount as attributable to Title XVI exclusively.

 E. Documenting the Fee Rationale